The Israel-Hamas War: The Hostages

 On May 23, the IDF found three more bodies of hostages in tunnels in Jabalya.
 One held Mexican and French citizenship, and another was Brazilian.
 The number of captives was then thought to be 125, though more could be dead.

 The families of hostages released a video showing the capture and mistreatment of five female Israeli soldiers.
-Surrounded by armed terrorists, some are bloody and wounded.
+Surrounded by armed terrorists, some are bloodied and wounded.
 Seven women who worked as lookouts near the border of Gaza, ages 19 or 20, were taken hostage on October 7.
 One was rescued early in the war, and a second was killed in captivity.
 The video showed the five believed to be still alive.
 The footage was made public to pressure the government to reach a ceasefire deal with Hamas that would free their loved ones.

 On May 31, President Biden laid out a three-phase Israeli proposal that pairs the release of hostages with a “full and complete ceasefire,” which he described as the best hope to end the war in Gaza.
 Phase 1 would last six weeks and include the “withdrawal of Israeli forces from all populated areas of Gaza” and the “release of a number of hostages, including women, the elderly, and the wounded, in exchange for the release of hundreds of Palestinian prisoners.”
 Phase 2 would involve the “exchange for the release of all remaining living hostages, including male soldiers.”
 Biden added that “as long as Hamas lives up to its commitments, the temporary ceasefire would become, in the words of the Israeli proposal, ‘the cessation of hostilities permanently.’”
 In Phase 3, a “major reconstruction plan for Gaza would commence, and any final remains of hostages who’ve been killed will be returned to their families,” the president said.

 In response to Biden’s proposal for a ceasefire, Yahya Sinwar, Hamas’s leader in Gaza, repeated his demand that Israel commit to a permanent ceasefire and withdraw all its troops.
-He added the group would not surrender its weapons.
+He added that the group would not surrender its weapons.

 A Dramatic Rescue

 On June 8, 2024, Israeli forces rescued four hostages – Noa Argamani (26), Almog Meir Jan (21), Andrey Kozlov (27), and Shlomi Ziv (41) – from Hamas in central Gaza in a complex operation that took months to plan and was conducted during daylight to surprise the guards.
 The four, two concert-goers and two security guards, were kidnapped from the Supernova music festival near Re’im on October 7.
 The elite Yamam counter-terrorism unit and Shin Bet agents coordinated a simultaneous raid on two civilian buildings in Nuseirat, where Hamas hid the hostages and paid families to hold them.
-Argamani was found at one site, while Meir Jan, Kozlov, and Ziv were at the other.
+Argamani was found at one site while Meir Jan, Kozlov, and Ziv were at the other.
 The operation came with a heavy cost, however, as Yamam commander Arnon Zmora was killed.
 Given his ultimate sacrifice, the operation was renamed “Operation Arnon.”

 The U.S. acknowledged providing intelligence to assist the operation.
 The Washington Post subsequently reported, “The United States has ramped up intelligence collection on the militant group in Gaza and is sharing an extraordinary amount of drone footage, satellite imagery, communications intercepts and data analysis using advanced software, some of it powered by artificial intelligence” to assist in the search for hostages.